Ask people who’ve been to Kauai what’s the number one thing you can do on Kauai is and the answer is often to take a helicopter tour of the island.

 Jack Harter Helicopters offers the thrill of a lifetime with their doors off helicopter charters experience.

-Hop aboard the MD Hughes 500 with the doors open to the sky and view Kauai with completely unobscured clarity.
+Hop aboard the MD Hughes 500 with the doors open to the sky and view Kaua’i with completely unobscured clarity.
 Experience the thrill of having the island breezes rush over you from the safety of the comfortable seat of the helicopter.
-This 60-65 minute tour only costs $344 per person and there is a discount of $30 for online bookings.
+This 60-65 minute tour only costs $339 per person.

 Jack Harter Helicopters also offers an extended 90-95 minute tour for only $506 per person.